-To integrate Amazon Route 53 and Amazon EC2 with your monitoring system, reach out to MetricFire.
+To integrate Amazon Route 53 and Amazon EC2 with your monitoring system, please reach out to MetricFire.
 Book a demo with the MetricFire team to discuss integrating Amazon Route 53 and Amazon EC2 and how that can support your monitoring system.

 Amazon Route 53 is a cloud-based domain name system (DNS) web service that you can use to connect user requests to applications running in AWS, such as Amazon S3 buckets and Amazon EC2.
 Route 53 is highly scalable with high availability and can also be used to route users to infrastructures outside of AWS, such as a web server or a data aggregator like Splunk.
 It provides businesses and developers a cost-effective and reliable tool to route end users to internet applications by translating domain names into numeric IP addresses.